 Creamy Cauliflower White Bean Soup

-This Creamy Cauliflower White Bean Soup is loaded with cauliflower, carrots, celery and onion.
-Blended white beans are used to thicken this soup in lieu of milk or cream.
+This Creamy Cauliflower White Bean Soup is one of my favorite creamy soup recipes.
+It’s loaded with cauliflower, carrots, celery and onion.
+Blended white beans are used to thicken this healthy cauliflower soup instead of milk or cream.

-This vegetarian cauliflower soup is a quick and richly flavored pot of soup that makes for a perfect winter meal.
+If you love easy healthy soup recipes, then you’ll love everything about this healthy cauliflower soup!
+It’s a quick and richly flavored pot of soup that makes for a perfect winter meal.
 Just serve with warm crusty bread and a big green salad.

 - Cauliflower, florets and stems (about 6 cups), reserve about 1 cup for roasting to garnish

 - Onion, peeled and chopped

 - Garlic cloves, peeled and smashed